General Guidelines for Managing Sleep Apnea

 Stop Using Alcohol and Sedative Medications

 and sedative medications are nervous system depressants.
-This means that they affect the brain, causing it to function more slowly and less effectively.
+They affect the brain, causing it to function more slowly and less effectively.
 Using alcohol and/or sedatives will increase the frequency and number of sleep apnea episodes that occur each night.
 When you stop taking these products, your sleep apnea may improve.

 Sleep on Your Side